-Our residents have the opportunity to participate in their own med-peds curriculum, as well as the variety of educational experiences that each categorical department offers.
+Our residents have the opportunity to participate in their own Med-Peds curriculum, as well as the variety of educational experiences that each categorical department in the Albany Med Health System offers.

 Resident Education Day (REDD): Med-peds residents have dedicated and protected time during the second Wednesday of every block.
 During these sessions, residents learn from our med-peds-specific ambulatory and learning-to-teach curriculums.
 Med-peds house staff meetings, board reviews, journal clubs, and musculoskeletal workshops led by our med-peds sports medicine faculty also take place during this time.